 During a colonoscopy, a flexible tube with a very small camera is inserted into the rectum and carefully guided through your large intestine to allow your doctor to visualize the inside of your bowel.
 Any masses or polyps identified will be removed or biopsied and findings will be discussed with you and your family immediately after the procedure.
 The whole procedure takes approximately 15 to 30 minutes.

-Overall, colonoscopy is a very safe procedure and the benefits are greatly outweighed by the risks.
+Overall, colonoscopy is a very safe procedure, and the benefits are greatly outweighed by the risks.
 The two primary risks are bleeding and perforation, or a tear in the wall of the colon.
 Bleeding can occur after polyp removal or biopsy.
 If this occurs, patients can sometimes require a repeat colonoscopy to identify and treat the source of bleeding.

-Treatment of a perforation can require antibiotic therapy or rarely urgent surgery to address the tear in the colon wall.
+Treatment of perforation can require antibiotic therapy or rarely urgent surgery to address the tear in the colon wall.

 After your surgeon has discussed your colonoscopy findings with you, you will be briefly monitored in the recovery room at the surgery center or hospital where your procedure has taken place.
 There are no restrictions on your diet or activity level after your procedure.
 You may notice that you pass some gas on the day of your colonoscopy as air is used to inflate your colon during the procedure.

 There are additional stool tests and radiologic studies that can serve as alternatives to colonoscopy.
-While colonoscopy remains the gold standard test for screening for colon and rectal cancer, we would happy to discuss alternative testing based on each individual patient’s medical history and overall health.
+While colonoscopy remains the gold standard test for screening for colon and rectal cancer, we would be happy to discuss alternative testing based on each individual patient’s medical history and overall health.